chaitjo/lstm-context-embeddings/README.md

 # Overview
-This repository contains code and results for a novel method to enrich the word embeddings of a word in a sentence with its surrounding context using a biderectional Recurrent Neural Network (RNN).
+This repository contains code and results for a novel method to modify the word embeddings of a word in a sentence with its surrounding context using a biderectional Recurrent Neural Network (RNN).

 Given the word embeddings for each word in a sentence/sequence of words, it can be represented as a 2-D tensor of shape (`seq_len`, `embedding_dim`).
 Then the following steps can be performed to add infomation about the surrounding words to each embedding -